Intel hits diversity targets for U.S. workforce 2 years ahead of goal

-Intel announced has achieved full representation of women and underrepresented minorities in its U.S. workforce two years ahead of its 2020 goal.
+Intel announced it has achieved full representation of women and underrepresented minorities in its U.S. workforce two years ahead of its 2020 goal.
 That means that the percentage of women and underrepresented minorities matches the talent pool available for skilled workers in the U.S.

 The world’s biggest PC processor maker said its staff is now 27 percent female, 9.2 percent Hispanic, and 4.6 percent African American.